News

 We have become aware that scammers are impersonating some of our literary agents and our authors and contacting writers, even speaking to them by telephone.
 Please be aware that we do not charge a reading fee and our authors do not charge fees to refer writers to us or to publishers, and we only send emails from our own domain @janklow.com.

-THE STRENGTH OF THE FEW by James Islington debuted on The New York Times Bestsellers list for the week of November 30, 2025, appearing at #1 on the Hardcover Fiction list and #2 on the Combined Print & E-Book Fiction list.
-Saga Press published the book on November 11, 2025.
+METROPOLITANS debuted on The New York Times Bestseller list for the week of April 19, 2026, appearing at #11 on the Hardcover Nonfiction list.
+Astra House published the book on March 31, 2026.